 -

-Apple cider vinegar relieves the itch.
-A common household remedy, apple cider vinegar has plenty of benefits that include antimicrobial properties.
-You can dilute it with water to relieve the itch on your skin (even on the scalp).
+Apple cider vinegar is a common household remedy that relieves itchiness.
+It has numerous benefits, including antimicrobial properties.
+Dilute it with water to relieve itchiness on your skin (even your scalp).

 How to Eliminate Chlorine in Water